hyochan/talktalk-rn/README.md

 We've created test examples with jest-ts in `src/components/screen/__tests__` and `src/components/shared/__tests__`.
 Since react is component oriented, we've designed to focus on writing test in same level of directory with component.
 You can simply run `npm test` to test if it succeeds and look more closer opening the source.

 ## Localization
-We've defined Localization strings in `STRINGS.js` which is in root dir.
+We've defined Localization strings in `STRINGS.ts` which is in root dir.
 We used [react-native-localization](https://github.com/stefalda/ReactNativeLocalization) pacakage for this one.
 ```
 import LocalizedStrings from 'react-native-localization';